DeerTears/Embers-FPS-Controller/README.md

 The head is the only means of stopping you from going up really steep slopes, including 90 degree slopes.
 You're free to adjust the `move_and_slide()` parameters to try and fix this, or finding a way of catching it in `physics_process()`, but so far I haven't found a way to prevent huge increases in height for any steep slope that reaches beneath the player's head radius.

+# Examples
+An earlier, buggier version of this controller has been used in my game [Winter Weather](https://deertears.itch.io/winter-weather), a first person poem-reader.

 # Contact

-Ember#1765 if you have questions about the controller or want to discuss options for how to improve it.
-I'm also here and you can just raise an issue for anything, I'm not picky with this repo.
+Ember#1765 on Discord, @goodnight_grrl on Twitter.
+Let me know if you have questions about the controller or want to discuss options for how to improve it.
+You can also just raise an issue for anything, I'm not picky with this repo.